Dragon Anatomy and Physiology

 The majority of bird species are omnivorous, although some are primarily vegetarian or carnivorous.
 Birds of prey, also known as raptors, vary in size and shape, and they play a vital role in mythology and symbolism throughout human history.
 Raptors have several distinct families, including the following:

-While avian species are well-known for their ability to fly, there are many flightless birds, including members of the order Sphenisciformes, which includes species like the Rockhopper Penguin (Eudyptes chrysocome) that have adapted their physiology to have fore flippers instead of flight-capable wings.7 Other flightless species, including the Ostrich (Struthio camelus), are believed to have evolve feathers for insulation but not for flight.
+While avians are well-known for their ability to fly, there are many flightless birds, including members of the order Sphenisciformes, such as the Rockhopper Penguin (Eudyptes chrysocome), which has flippers instead of flight-capable wings.
+[7] Other flightless species, such as the ostrich (Struthio camelus), evolved feathers for insulation but not for flight.

 Flying birds have a wide range of wing structure, generally adapted in relation to their flight patterns.
-Aerial performance has some standard measurements that indicate maneuverability and speed.8 Two parameters include aspect ratio8 and wing loading.9
+Aerial performance has some standard measurements that indicate maneuverability and speed.
+[8] Two parameters include aspect ratio [8] and wing loading.
+[9]

-Aspect ratio is defined as the total wingspan of the bird, including the shoulder width, divided by the wing breadth.9 Birds with high aspect ratios generally have patterns of long distance, soaring flight with few flaps, such as the albatross.8 Birds with short, tapered wings have low aspect ratios, requiring more flapping but also provided much more maneuverability, such as the falcon.8
+Aspect ratio is defined as the total wingspan of the bird, including the shoulder width, divided by the wing breadth.
+[9] Birds with high aspect ratios generally have patterns of long distance, soaring flight with few flaps, such as the albatross.
+[8]

 Wing Loading is another standard measurement, examining the property of lift given a certain wing design.
-It is calculated as the ratio of the animal's body weight versus the surface area of the wing.9 Wing Loading is also used to assess the capability of a gliding animal's movement through the air.9
+It is calculated as the ratio of the animal's body weight versus the surface area of the wing.
+[9] Wing Loading is also used to assess the capability of a gliding animal's movement through the air.
+[9]

 Avian anatomy varies with the adaptation of the forelimb, such as flippers for swimming and wings for flying.
 Flying birds have additional adaptations, such as lighter bones and, in some instances like the hummingbird, fewer organs, in order to maximize flight capabilities.